Last Updated on Samuel Franklinby

 Co-op Tier: S

-The Field Medic role is obvious in a team with their focus on protecting allies from damage and healing any wounds that are accumulate over the course of wave.
+The Field Medic role is obvious in a team with their focus on protecting allies from damage and healing any wounds that accumulate over the course of wave.
 This Killing Floor 2 class is also capable of self healing that makes them a suitable secondary tank for the team as they float between the front and back lines to heal or protect flanks with their diverse weapon list.
 With this diversity the Field Medic has flexible weapon pathways to help the team as necessary with most having good magazine capacity albeit lower damage than their attack focused peers.

 Your perk bonuses also support this playstyle with the Field Medic boosting their armour, movement speed and the syringe mechanic of Killing Floor 2 with similar decision points on your perk skills.
 This allows the Field Medic to have a piece of equipment that recharges faster and is more potent than other classes and suits your objectives perfectly.

 This leads the Field Medic to a clear strength for healing others and given this results in a faster base recharge of the syringe will always be your priority and is supported with a unique healing grenade for when an ally is out of reach.
 As already noted you are surprisingly durable when playing this class so absorbing aggro when your Berserker needs to retreat is a good secondary objective.
-While you can absorb damage for the team as a Field Medic you simply won’t be able to output significant damage to deal with medium to large Specimens and the diverse weapons can actually make it difficult for new players to determine what they should be bringing based on party dynamics to further hurt your effectiveness.
+While you can absorb damage for the team as a Field Medic you simply won’t be able to output significant damage to deal with medium to large Specimens and the diverse weapons can actually make it difficult for new players to determine what they should be bringing based on party dynamics that further hurt your effectiveness.
 To counter this players should focus on filling a niche their current party lacks rather than doubling down on a role already adequately covered by another class.

 For solo the Field Medic is quite effective given it is difficult for them to fail with their durability and potent healing although the lack of damage makes them slow to complete waves when alone.
 With co-op removing the reliance on your own damage and the ability to heal your allies for any missteps they make you are a top tier choice that everyone likes to see in the lobby.